viscid-hub/Viscid/doc/functions.rst

 :py:func:`viscid.calculator.calc.normalize`       Divide a vector field by its magnitude :py:func:`viscid.calculator.calc.project`         Project one :py:class:`viscid.field.VectorField` onto
-                                                  another, i.e., `a dot b / |b|` :py:func:`viscid.calculator.calc.project_vector`  Project VectorField a onto b in the direction of b, i.e., `(a dot b / |b|) * (b / |b|)` :py:func:`viscid.project_along_line`              Project a Vector Field Parallel to a streamline.
+                                                  another, i.e., `a dot b / |b|` :py:func:`viscid.set_in_region`                   Set values in one field from another given a mask :py:func:`viscid.calculator.calc.project_vector`  Project VectorField a onto b in the direction of b, i.e., `(a dot b / |b|) * (b / |b|)` :py:func:`viscid.project_along_line`              Project a Vector Field Parallel to a streamline.